cscart/docs/en/user_guide/users/vendors/workflow.rst

 .. note::

-    This add-on is available only in Multi-Vendor Plus.
+    This add-on is available only in Multi-Vendor Plus and Ultimate.

 The :doc:`/user_guide/addons/direct_customer_to_vendor_payments/index` add-on frees the marketplace owners from the need to distribute money among vendors.
 Here's how it works: